aaronhughscott/Mixed-reality-Augmented-reality-project/README.md

 all ui will deplete

-user will have to wander around to find food, water, and health to stay alive
+user will have to wonder around to find food, water, and health to stay alive